Find Trade Colleges

 Around 92% of students who apply get accepted.
 Of the accepted students, 47% are men and 53% are women.

-80% of Plymouth State students take out loans to afford college costs.
+Approximately 80% of the students who attend this school take out loans.
 The average amount of student loans is $8,823 a year.
 The student loan default rate of 1.8% means most graduates are not struggling to pay off their loans.

 Students who graduate from Plymouth State with a bachelor’s degree make an average of $41,894 during the early years of their career after graduation.